 How to level the field

 If you recognise that some students in your class are getting help from family members, online or from tutors, make sure they are being taught the tools to discover on their own, not just being given the answers.
 Students getting support should be able to answer the ‘why’ not just the ‘how’.
 If they suddenly start getting questions and homework correct or there is a change in how they are answering set work, ask them ‘why did you do it like this?’, not ‘how did you do it?’.
-You’ll quickly see if the help they are getting is beneficial and if not, you’ll have a tangible reason to discuss with the parents.
+You’ll quickly see if the help they are getting is beneficial and if not, you’ll have a tangible reason to discuss it with the parents.

 If a child in your class is getting the right kind of help and they do understand the ‘why’, allow them to explain their perspective to other students.
 Different explanations resonate with different students, so make the most of the parent’s investment in tuition (or other resources) by making the new perspective available to your whole class.
-You will never have time in the school year to explain every possible angle of a concept so allow students to relieve a bit of the burden by encouraging peer to peer learning.
+You will never have time in the school year to explain every possible angle of a concept so allow students to relieve a bit of the burden by encouraging peer-to-peer learning.

 If there are any students you feel are falling behind due to the contrast with the high volume of others with additional help, it is easier to single them out once you know how to recognise them.
-Perhaps point them at material you personally highly value or run revision sessions to strengthen your open-door policy.
+Perhaps point them at the material you personally highly value or run revision sessions to strengthen your open-door policy.
 Stress in their own revision to get to the ‘why’ as that is the good bit.
-That is the bit which no-doubt inspired you to teach.
+That is the bit which no doubt inspired you to teach.